zhuxiao/asvbm/README.md

              strict: strict type match which is disabled by default The default enabled match mode is 'loose' to allow the type match between DUP and INS.
    -C STR    Chromosomes to be processed: [null]
-             no decoy indicates not specifying the chromosome set for evaluation.
+             no decoy indicates not specifying the chromosome set for benchmarking.
-             This parameter is used to specify the chromosomes to be evaluated.
+             This parameter is used to specify the chromosomes to be benchmarked.
              Chromosome names should match the format within the VCF file.
              Chromosome names are separated by ';'.
 Example: -C "1;2;3" -s INT    overlap extend size: [200]